-Using a variety of geophysical survey methods, GeoModel, Inc. can locate and delineate the extent of a landfill up to 50 feet deep.
+Using a variety of geophysical survey methods, GeoModel, Inc. can conduct landfill detection surveys to locate and delineate the extent of a landfill up to 50 feet deep.

 Our instruments can detect and determine the size and extent of: